ModelEarth/data-pipeline/timelines/observable/README.md

 ## Added localsite repo as a submodule

+This is neat because the Readme pages then appear in the left navigation.

 Run in the docs folder: <!-- Or you can append "docs/" and run in repo's root. -->